MAAYAA-MOH/TABLEAU---HR-Data-Analytics-Dashboard/README.md

   * *_Data Visualization_*: Core focus on visualizing HR metrics to derive actionable insights.
   * *_Data Analytics_*: Analytical techniques to explore and interpret HR data.

 **How to View the Dashboard**

    1.Clone the repository: "git clone https://github.com/MAAYAA-MOH/TABLEAU---HR-Data-Analytics-Dashboard.git"

    2.Open the Tableau workbook: Download and open the Tableau file (.twbx) in Tableau Desktop.

    3.Explore the Dashboard: Interact with the dashboard to explore various HR metrics and insights.

 **Project Files**

-  * *_TABLEAU - HR Data Analytics Dashboard.twbx: The Tableau workbook containing the dashboard and data.
+  * *_TABLEAU - HR Data Analytics Dashboard.twbx_*: The Tableau workbook containing the dashboard and data.
   * *_data/_*: Directory containing the HR dataset used in the project.
   * *_images/_*: Screenshots and visualizations of the dashboard components.

 **Insights and Learnings**